Trikzon/dotfiles/README.md

 My custom dotfiles that I use on my machine(s).

 ## dependencies
-These dotfiles were made on an EndeavourOS (No Desktop) with HyprLand manually installed.
-This is designed for me to plug-n-play, no one else.
-Configs specific to me, such as my gitconfig, are in here.
-Here be dragons.
+These dotfiles were made on an EndeavourOS (No Desktop) system with HyprLand manually installed.
+This repo is designed for me, and only me, to plug-n-play.
+There are configs specific to me, such as gitattributes.
+Feel free to copy configs, but be warned that *here be dragons*.

 - hypridle: auto-lock desktop when idle
 - hyprland: window manager